76Trystan/number-plate-check-in/README.md

 The project aims to create a scalable and modular platform that can be deployed across different environments.

+### Design Problem

+My Name is Trystan, I am currently studying to become a software engineer.
+During my studies I work part time at a very busy valet.
+From my perspective as an emploee, the Valet's current check-in system is old and obsolete, as an engineer I decided to create a functional program that could be implemented seamlessly and provide a more efficient checkin system for both Customer & Employee.

 ---

 ## Minimum Viable Product (MVP)